 The other benefit of using this App is you can select and execute whichever cell you want to – you need not run all the previous cells to run a particular cell!
 This allows for solving a problem in pieces and saves a lot of computation time.
 (However, if you want to get familiar with other Python IDEs, you can find out more in our extensive Python Programming Guide.)

-Now, that you have installed Anaconda on your computer, and Jupyter feels a bit more familiar, it is time to pull up your sleeves and learn Python’s syntax.
-Our tutorial dedicated to Python’s syntax is the perfect way to do that.
-See you there!
+Now, that you have installed Anaconda on your computer, and Jupyter feels a bit more familiar, it is time to pull up your sleeves and learn how to code in Python.
+Our Introduction to Python course is the perfect way to do that.
+Try it for free!